 What are Shareholders' Meetings

 Every state requires a corporation to have an annual (or regular) shareholders' meeting.
 This meeting is necessary to elect the Board of Directors and to conduct other regular business (annual reports).
+Meeting minutes are typically taken during these gatherings.
 Generally, the bylaws specify the timing and location of the annual meetings.
 Beyond an annual shareholders' meeting, special shareholders' meetings can also be called for extraordinary actions (i.e. mergers, conversions, etc.) by the Board of Directors.

 Notice regarding these meetings is imperative, but state laws generally have basic requirements for notice.
 For annual shareholders' meetings, notice only requires the date, time, and place of the meeting.
 For special meetings, the purpose of the meeting should be specified within the notice.
 Generally, notice should be given at least 10 days, but no more than 60 days before a meeting.
 All voting shareholders must be given notice, but not all shareholders must be present for the meetings.
 Generally, states give a default quorum requirement of a majority of voting shareholders.
 However, states do allow corporations to specify within their bylaws their own quorum requirement.
 Some states do have a minimum (e.g., Delaware allows quorums to be reduced up to one-third of voting shareholders), but other states have no limitations on how many shareholders must be present.

-During these meetings, the chair presents different agenda items and the shareholders vote.
+During these corporate meetings, the chair presents different agenda items, and the shareholders vote.
+These discussions and decisions are carefully recorded in the corporation minutes or corporate meeting minutes for future reference.
 Agenda items could include appointing directors to the board, removing directors, voting on shareholder initiatives, and board-initiated transactions that require shareholder approval (i.e. mergers, sale of assets, or dissolution).
-Voting requirements for each of these actions may differ and so each corporation should look to its state to determine the minimum number of votes required for the approval of any action.
+Voting requirements for each of these actions may differ, so each corporation should look to its state to determine the minimum number of votes required for the approval of any action.

 What are Board of Directors' Meetings